5 years old

 The grass, wet with dew, was cold on my bare feet.
 I felt the mush of worm dirt on my soles.
-The breath of night air hung heavily and it was quiet except for the crickets along the edge of the house.
+The breath of night air hung heavy, and it was quiet except for the crickets in the weeds.
 Dad’s hand enveloped mine as I leaned my head against his hip.
 We were out of the house before dawn.
 He wanted to show me something in the sky.
 We moved through the trees to find an unobstructed view.
-He pointed to the eastern horizon and asked me to look at a collection of stars that were rising.
+He pointed to the eastern horizon and described a collection of rising stars.
 I had a hard time discerning what he wanted me to see, but I listened to his description.

-He’d say, “If you want to understand a person - and most certainly yourself - you have to look at all of the little things that one’s keen to hold or do - there’s reason in the unreasonable.
-People and their stories are important - pay attention to them and don’t be quick to judge - they may have had a very rough upbringing or suffered under the hands of others - maybe they’ve lived like a dream and have the ability to heal the world of it’s wounds.
+He’d say, “If you want to understand a person - and most certainly yourself - you have to look at all the insignificant things that one’s keen to hold or do - there’s reason in the unreasonable.
+People and their stories are important - pay attention to them and don’t be quick to judge - they may have had a rough upbringing or suffered under the hands of others - maybe they’ve lived like a dream and have the ability to heal the world of its wounds.
 They will, most likely, have something to teach you.
-If you look close enough, and think deeply enough, you’ll most likely learn it.
+If you look close enough and think deeply enough, you’ll most likely learn it.
 You’ll be bettered by it.”

 I didn’t need much encouragement in observing or listening.
 Everything was fascinating, be it light moving through a room, a dog on a trail, or how a person’s nose moved when they told a story.
 I enjoyed the voices around me and the way they spoke.
 I loved people that others liked, and the unloved bewitched me.
 I paid thought to the little things people mentioned in passing; like a thief, I collected their interests as my own.